sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 Attaching values other than the sets themselves can be accomplished with the `SetTrie<TKeyElement, TValue>` type - where TValue is the type of the attached values.
 A couple of notes:
-* The `SetTrie<TKeyElement>` class demonstrated above is just a very thin utility wrapper around an instance of this class
+* The `SetTrie<TKeyElement>` class demonstrated above is just a very thin utility wrapper around an instance of this class.
 * This class also has methods and ctors that accept `IEnumerable<TKeyElement>`, for ease of use.
 These behave identically to their `ISet<TKeyElement>`-accepting overloads, except that they also explicitly verify that the trie's element